Database Times - why we need it

 4. access to a members-only chatroom powered by ONCE/Campfire, so it works in a web browser, and you also have a Progressive Web App (PWA) on mobile.

-I've been a long time subscriber to things like Stratechery, read the Linux Weekly News (LWN) frequently, and have also seen verticals like MacSparky for all things Apple.
-I've yet to see something comprehensive in the database world, so this is also to scratch an itch.
+I’ve been a long time subscriber to things like Stratechery, read the Linux Weekly News (LWN) frequently, and have also seen verticals like MacSparky for all things Apple.
+I’ve yet to see something comprehensive within the database world, so this is truly me scratching an itch.

 There is so much exciting happening in the database landscape, since we are not just storing data on premise, we are storing them in the cloud, and we have seen plenty of applications built on the likes of Supabase and the like.
 We have also seen some like 37Signals learn all they need to from the cloud, to move back on-prem.
 There is plenty of activity in the database space.